tdiprima/threejs-testing/docs/cameras/cam-misc.md

 OrbitControls ensures that the camera orbits (rotates) around the target.<br>
 Rotation and zooming also happens with focus on target.
 (Focused on the defined target vector.)

+# Side by side

+**OrbitControls** lets the user spin or orbit the camera around some point.

 <br>